 Dr. Parsons holds technical degrees in Chemical Engineering (B.Sc. and M.Sc.) from the University of Calgary, and a doctorate in Bio-Systems Engineering from the University of Manitoba.
-The latter also maintained a significant business-related orientation, i.e., looking at the development of a novel process to recover multiple high-value constituents from flax shive as feedstock; the latter representing a low-cost, high volume agricultural processing waste uniquely available in Manitoba.
-He holds a M.B.A., with distinction, from the Schulich School of Business at York University, Toronto, with a specialization in Business and the Environment.
-His background has also been strongly oriented to quantitative analysis using a variety of different techniques.
+The latter also involved a significant business-related orientation, i.e., looking at the development of a novel process to recover multiple high-value constituents from flax shive as feedstock; the latter representing a low-cost, high-volume agricultural processing waste uniquely available in Manitoba.
+He also holds a M.B.A., with distinction, from the Schulich School of Business at York University, Toronto, with a specialization in Business and the Environment.
+His background has been strongly oriented to quantitative analysis using a variety of different techniques.

-Dr. Parsons holds a Certification in Higher Education Teaching (C.H.E.T.) qualification from University Teaching Services at the U of M, and has taught Sustainability Economics as part of Asper Graduate Programs since the inception of the course, and more recently began teaching the M.B.A./M.Fin. "boot-camp" mathematics course (MSCI 5110 Basic Quantitative Methods for Management).
-He has also taught as part of the Certification in Public Sector Management (C.P.S.M.) program under Extended Education, and has continued to do a variety of guest lectures in different areas at the U of M, primarily for: environment, supply-chain management, and engineering.
+Dr. Parsons holds a Certification in Higher Education Teaching (C.H.E.T.) qualification from University Teaching Services at the U of M, and has taught Sustainability Economics (IMD 7080 G05) as part of Asper Graduate Programs since the inception of the course, and more recently began teaching M.B.A., M.Fin., and M.S.C.M. students for the "boot-camp" mathematics course (MSCI 5110 Basic Quantitative Methods for Management).
+He has also taught as part of the Certificate in Public Sector Management (C.P.S.M.) program under Extended Education, and has continued to do a variety of guest lectures in different areas at the U of M, primarily for: environment, supply-chain management, and engineering.